docker-archive/docker-ce/components/cli/docs/reference/commandline/build.md

 #### Enable Docker experimental

-Experimental features are now included in the standard Docker binaries as of version 1.13.0.
-For enabling experimental features, you need to start the Docker daemon with `--experimental` flag.
-You can also enable the daemon flag via `/etc/docker/daemon.json`. e.g.
+To enable experimental features, you need to start the Docker daemon with `--experimental` flag.
+You can also enable the daemon flag via `/etc/docker/daemon.json`, for example:

 ```json
 {